On the Localization of the Bergman Kernel and applications to Toeplitz theory: Introduction

 We now come back to our general setting of a complex manifold and a big line bundle.
 We introduce the following sequence of measures on $X \times X$:

 It follows immediately from (\ref{eq_bergm_kern}) that each $\mu_k^{\rm{Berg}}$ is a \textit{probability measure}.
-The following result confirms the heuristics above, and it is the main result of this paper.
+The following result confirms the heuristics explained after (\ref{eq_bk_id}), and it is the main result of this paper.

-\begin{thm} For any non-pluripolar Borel measure $\mu$, the corresponding measures $\mu_k^{\rm{Berg}}$ do not asymptotically place mass away from the diagonal.
+\begin{thm} For any Borel measure $\mu$ which does not give full mass to pluripolar subsets, the corresponding measures $\mu_k^{\rm{Berg}}$ do not asymptotically place mass away from the diagonal.
 In other words, for any compact subset $K \subset X \times X$, not intersecting the diagonal, we have

 \end{thm} \begin{rem} There is a large body of work which establishes versions of Theorem \ref{thm_off_diag} for some specific measures.
 A comprehensive survey would take us too far afield, so we merely cite a few representative results.
-In the complex geometric setting -- where the measure arises from a volume form -- see the works of Dai-Liu-Ma \cite{DaiLiuMa}, Christ \cite{ChristBergmanOff}, Ma-Marinescu \cite{MaMarOffDiag}, Berman \cite{BermanEnvProj}.
+In the complex geometric setting -- when the measure arises from a volume form -- see the works of Dai-Liu-Ma \cite{DaiLiuMa}, Christ \cite{ChristBergmanOff}, Ma-Marinescu \cite{MaMarOffDiag}, Berman \cite{BermanEnvProj}.
 For measures supported on totally real algebraic submanifolds, see Berman-Ortega-Cerdá \cite{BermanOrtega}.
 In the context of orthogonal polynomials, we refer to Nevai \cite{Nevai}, Lubinsky \cite{LubinskyUnivers}, Breuer-Last-Simon \cite{NevaiCond}.

 We note that while Theorem \ref{thm_off_diag} appears to be new even in the context of orthogonal polynomials, the proof of it simplifies considerably in this special case (only Section \ref{sect_supp} is relevant), and in fact a stronger statement holds under weaker assumptions: according to Remark \ref{rem_fuj}, for arbitrary compactly supported measures $\mu$ on $\comp$ with \textit{non-finite support} and a compact $K \subset \comp \times \comp$, not intersecting the diagonal, there is $C > 0$, so that in the notations of (\ref{eq_cd_orth}), for any $k \in \nat$, we have